Zero Trust is a journey where you may choose to address it one capability at a time.

 For example, many organizations already have investments in Web Security or Cloud Security, but don’t yet have Zero Trust Network Access (ZTNA) capabilities.
 Identifying where you want to go with ZTNA and seeing if your current Web or Cloud security vendor has ZTNA capabilities that satisfy your needs is a good way to plan future convergence of security.

 Micro-segmentation of the network and wholistic data tagging are two of the more difficult challenges for most organizations, but intermediate capabilities with unified security platforms can help ease the journey.
 Unified DLP capabilities in SASE platforms can help identify types of sensitive data stored across the organization and normal patterns of accessing and moving that data.
 Additionally, integrated SD-WAN capabilities can help converge security and networking as you move towards micro-segmentation.

-Take a look at the key steps to simplify Zero Trust—Five security challenges that are addressed by one of the core SASE components.
-Tthen watch demos of how Forcepoint solves each of them.
+Take a look at the key steps to simplify Zero Trust SASE—Five security challenges that are addressed by one of the core SASE components.
+Then watch demos of how Forcepoint solves each of them.

 1. Protect Sensitive Data in the Cloud and Devices with Forcepoint ONE CASB

 Employees, contractors, and partners need the freedom to work from any location at any time using multiple SaaS applications, various clouds, and devices.
 This freedom includes personal devices on your network that might not include your company’s security software.

 2. Protect Access to Private Apps with Forcepoint ONE ZTNA

 Virtual private network (VPN) access to corporate resources is costly, difficult to manage, and vulnerable to penetration.
 ZTNA offers a more viable approach to providing internal access to private apps from remote locations.